Grange Park School Local Offer and SEND

 - Social Events (Talent Shows, BBQ)

-There is one Lead Designated Safeguarding Leads (DSLs) and four Deputy DSLs within the school.
+There is one Lead Designated Safeguarding Leads (DSLs) and three Deputy DSLs within the school.
 These are:

 - Simon Sim (Lead DSL)